allenai/allenact/README.md

     We have designed `embodied-rl` to easily support a wide variety of tasks designed for individual environments.

-1. *First-class pytorch support*: While many well-developed libraries exist for reinforcement learning in tensorflow we are one of a few to target pytorch.
+1. *First-class pytorch support*: While many well-developed libraries exist for reinforcement learning in tensorflow, we are one of a few to target pytorch.
 1. *Configuration as code*: In `embodied-rl` experiments are defined using python classes, if you know how to extend an abstract python class then you know how to define an experiment.